pokt-network/pocket/.github/ISSUE_TEMPLATE/integration-issue.md

 - [ ] List of deliverables

 ## [Optional] Testing Methodology
-How to proper test this issue
+How to properly test this issue

 ## Non-goals
 - List of goals that this issue won't address